pmem/pmdk/README.md

 	> cd vcpkg
 	> .\bootstrap-vcpkg.bat
 	> .\vcpkg integrate install
-	> .\vcpkg install pmdk:x64-windows
+	> .\vcpkg install vmem:x64-windows
 ```

-The last command can take a while - it is VMDK building and installation time.
+The last command can take a while - it is VMEM building and installation time.

 After a successful completion of all of the above steps, the libraries are ready
 to be used in Visual Studio and no additional configuration is required.